jw-lin/cbeam/docs_source/dc.rst

 .. contents::
     :local:

-The simplest directional coupler is composed of two embedded single-mode channels, which are "squeezed" to some minimum core-to-core separation over the course of some "coupling length".
-Along the coupling length, power between the channels oscillates.
-If the overall waveguide is symmetric, the net power transfer between the cores can vary from 0 to 1, and will oscillate sinusoidally with the coupling length.
+A simple directional coupler can be formed using two embedded single-mode channels, which are temporarily brought close together along some "coupling length".
+Along the coupling length, power oscillates between the channels.
+If the waveguide is symmetric, the net power transfer between the cores can vary from 0 to 1, and will vary sinusoidally with the coupling length.

-A wavefront originally confined to one channel of a symmetric dicoupler will evenly excite both the symmetric and antisymmetric modes along the coupling length .
-Due to the difference in effective index, the supermodes beat against each other.
-The net effect is an oscillation in power between the dicoupler channels.
-As the coupling length changes, the amount of phase beating changes, which in turn changes the power splitting ratio of the dicoupler.

 waveguide setup
 ---------------

-We will use the ``Dicoupler`` class to define a dicoupler.
+We will use the ``Dicoupler`` class to model a :math:`2\times2` directional coupler.
 First, let's set our parameters.

 .. plot::
-    :context:
+    :context: close-figs
     :nofigs:

     ### symmetric dicoupler propagation parameters ###